simupy/simupy/README.md

 ## Design

-SimuPy assumes systems have no direct feedthrough between inputs and outputs.
+SimuPy assumes systems have no direct feedthrough between inputs and outputs; this discpline avoids algebraic loops.
 To simulate a system model that includes a feedthrough, the system can be augmented (differentiating the input or integrating the output).
 However, there is no requirement for the system to have a state, so

 ```
 x'(t) = f(t,x,u)